 Nobody can say for sure if demons are real.
-Countless books and movies however, have portrayed evil spirits dominating the body of a helpless human victim.
+Countless books and movies, however, have portrayed evil spirits dominating the body of a helpless human victim.
 In fact, even the Christian Bible has mentioned Jesus “casting out demons” from people more than 30 times.

 Many religions also do not dispute the claims of the existence of demons.
-Exorcism rituals, prayers, spells and incantations removing these spirits exist in most religions.
+Exorcism rituals, prayers, spells, and incantations removing these spirits exist in most religions.

-Among all these stories, there are 10 cases that are terrifying, and if eye-witnesses are to be believed, these demonic possessions did happen in real life.
+Among all these stories, there are 10 cases that are terrifying, and if eyewitnesses are to be believed, these demonic possessions did happen in real life.

-Note: We used images from movies and other sources to represent most of the cases, since there are no photographs available.
+Note: We used images from movies and other sources to represent most of the cases since there are no photographs available.

 1. Anneliese Michel

 The case of Anneliese Michel is a controversial one which inspired the Hollywood movie The Exorcism of Emily Rose.
-Anneliese Michel was 16 years old when she was treated with epilepsy and mental disorder, and was admitted to a psychiatric hospital.
+Anneliese Michel was 16 years old when she was treated with epilepsy and mental disorder and was admitted to a psychiatric hospital.

 Sometime in 1973 however, Michel began to be suicidal, she threw away all religious icons, drank her own urine, and began hearing voices.

 Medicines didn’t help her.
 Michel asked her family to bring in a priest because she felt demons were taking over her body.
 Her request was requested rejected at first, but two local priests performed exorcism rites on her in secret.
-Her parents stopped with her medical treatment for her epilepsy and mental disorders.
+Her parents stopped her medical treatment for her epilepsy and mental disorders.
 Unfortunately, she passed away after a year.
 Read the full story HERE.

 2. Clara Germana Cele

-The first case is with a Christian student named Clara Germana Cele, who studied in St. Michael’s Mission in Natal, South Africa.
-Sixteen year old Cele was believed to have made a pact with Satan.
+The first case is a Christian student named Clara Germana Cele, who studied in St. Michael’s Mission in Natal, South Africa.
+Sixteen-year-old Cele was believed to have made a pact with Satan.
 Several days later, Cele started behaving eerily.
 She was revolted with religious artifacts like crucifixes.
 Furthermore, she suddenly became fluent in many languages, even if she had no previous knowledge of them.
 The sisters who took care of Cele also reported about her clairvoyance about other people’s thoughts and their past history as well.

 She was also said to produce scary, animal-like sounds and could levitate up to five feet in the air.

 Because of her strange behavior, two priests were called upon to perform exorcism.
 Cele then tried to choke one of the priests with his stole.
-A crowd of over 170 people were said to have seen her levitate as the priests read Bible passages.
+A crowd of over 170 people was said to have seen her levitate as the priests read Bible passages.
 After 2 days, the rites of exorcism successfully drove the dark spirits from her body.

 3. The Son of Sam and the Demonic Dog